Quadeca: 2022–present: I Didn't Mean to Haunt You, Scrapyard and Vanisher, Horizon Scraper

 On October 3, 2023, Lasky announced via his Twitter and Instagram pages an upcoming project, "The Scrapyard Series".
-Lasky detailed that the project would consist of five separate EPs, consisting of 2–3 songs that didn't make the cut for I Didn't Mean to Haunt You, or his then-upcoming album Vanisher, Horizon Scraper, each one being released every 2–3 weeks.
+Lasky detailed that the project would consist of five separate EPs, consisting of 2–3 songs that did not make the cut for I Didn't Mean to Haunt You, or his then-upcoming album Vanisher, Horizon Scraper, each one being released every 2–3 weeks.
 The first EP was released on October 11, 2023, titled Scrapyard I. The second EP, Scrapyard II, was released October 30, 2023, and the third EP, Scrapyard III, was released on November 22, 2023.
 On December 24, 2023, Lasky announced that the remainder of the Scrapyard EPs would not be released, but promised that the series would "go out with a bang".
 On February 15, 2024, Lasky published a music video for his song "Way Too Many Friends" as promotional material for the final installment of the series, a mixtape titled Scrapyard.
 The mixtape, which compiled all of the songs on the EPs as well as songs previously unreleased, released on February 23, 2024.
-Scrapyard built upon Quadeca's newfound critical success in online music spaces with Anthony Fantano giving the project a coveted score of 9 out of 10, ranking it as the 12th best album of 2024.
+Scrapyard built upon Quadeca's newfound critical success in online music spaces with Anthony Fantano giving the project a score of 9 out of 10, ranking it as the 12th best album of 2024.
 KTLA also listed Scrapyard as the seventh best album of 2024.

-Quadeca's fourth album, Vanisher, Horizon Scraper, was released on July 25th, 2025.
-It was accompanied by a full-length film posted to YouTube which was written and directed by Lasky himself, featuring the entire concept album in visual form.
-Lasky is now on the Vanisher, Horizon Scraper Tour from September 30th, 2025 till December 15th, 2025.
-His tour dates range from all over the U.S., Ireland, Germany, the Netherlands, and the UK.
+Quadeca's fourth album, Vanisher, Horizon Scraper, was released on July 25, 2025.
+It was accompanied by a full-length film posted to YouTube which was written and directed by Lasky, featuring the entire concept album in visual form.
+Lasky's Vanisher, Horizon Scraper Tour was from September 30, 2025 to December 15, 2025 in the U.S., Ireland, Germany, the Netherlands, and the UK.

+Quadeca announced his Australia tour on November 23, 2025.
+Frontier Touring and Penny Drop made the official public reveal that day through social media posts on Instagram, Facebook, and TikTok.
+The Australia tour for Vanisher, Horizon Scraper ran from May 2, 2026 to May 5, 2026.

 Artistry

 Style and influences

-Lasky's early releases were categorized as "YouTube rap", but he has since diversified, combining elements of art pop, experimental hip hop, chamber pop, neo-psychedelia and folktronica.
-His earlier projects were influenced by rappers like J Cole.
-In his second album From Me To You, Quadeca draws from influences such as Tyler, the Creator, Joji, Childish Gambino and Frank Ocean.
-Quadeca has cited artists such as Duster, the Microphones, Lingua Ignota, Björk, and Caroline Polachek as influences for his third studio album I Didn't Mean To Haunt You.
+Lasky's early releases were categorized as "YouTube rap", influenced by rappers like J Cole.
+In his second album From Me To You, Quadeca drew from influences such as Tyler, the Creator, Joji, Childish Gambino and Frank Ocean.

+With I Didn't Mean to Haunt You, Scrapyard and Vanisher, Horizon Scraper, Quadeca has since cited artists such as Duster, the Microphones, Lingua Ignota, Björk, and Caroline Polachek as influences.
 As a part of Pitchfork's "Perfect 10" social media series, Lasky described how the album Construção by Brazilian musician Chico Buarque influenced his 2025 album, Vanisher, Horizon Scraper.
-One track from Buarque's album, "Deus Lhe Pague", was sampled on Vanisher, Horizon Scrapers opening track, "No Questions Asked".
+The opening track from Buarque's album, "Deus Lhe Pague", was sampled on Vanisher, Horizon Scrapers opening track, "NO QUESTIONS ASKED".